Pratikshaguthalkar/blue-green-deployment/README.md

 6. Add Sonar-server configuration into Jenkins(System-SonarQube Installation)

    ![1731306074712](image/README/1731306074712.png)
-7. Create New configuration for
+7. Create New configuration for maven in Jenkins